 Having built 2 wood-fired brick ovens.
 I’ve had the opportunity to bake hundreds of pizzas in this style of the oven.
 Each oven costing thousands of dollars, space, labor, and time to build.
 The ovens take at least 4 hours to preheat in order to bake the pizzas at 750º to 800ºF and then require more wood as you are baking the pizzas.
 The home oven can’t even come close to replicating a wood-fired oven even with a baking stone, preheating for 1 hour at the hottest temperature possible.
 My oven can only get to 550ºF and takes about 10 to 12 minutes to bake a pizza.
 Producing a more cracker-like crust since the dough loses most of the water in the baking process.

 Since my purchase 3 weeks ago.
 I have made 32 pizzas.
-Now mind you I didn’t eat all of these pizza myself.
-We’ve had friends over to our home and even took my pizza making on the road to my brother home too.
+Now mind you I didn’t eat all of these pizzas myself.
+We’ve had friends over to our home and even took my pizza making on the road to my brother’s home too.

-The recipe for the pizza dough uses the poolish (preferment) method and requires being made a day in advanced, shaped, covered, and refrigerated.
+The recipe for the pizza dough uses the poolish (preferment) method and requires being made a day in advance, shaped, covered, and refrigerated.
 Refrigerating the dough slows the fermentation process of the yeast (they go dormant) and allows the enzymatic action to convert more of the starch into sugars and the formation of butyric acid, giving a buttery/milky quality to the dough.
-Which in turn translates as more flavor in dough and relaxes the gluten to make stretching the dough easy.
-I’ve also included a recipe for a no cook pizza sauce.
+Which in turn translates as more flavor in the dough and relaxes the gluten to make stretching the dough easy.
+I’ve also included a recipe for a no-cook pizza sauce.